thomasabishop/systems-obscure/src/posts/meridian-intro.md

 For a while I used [Obsidian](https://obsidian.md/) as my primary note-taking tool.
 It allows for Markdown editing (including a Vim mode), has a useful network-graph feature and importantly runs locally without storing your data on a server or in the cloud.
 If the company goes bust or is hacked, your data is still yours and safe.

 This is the reason I moved from [Notion](https://www.notion.so) to Obsidian.
 In Notion, your notes are not available offline so if they suffer a breach or network failure, you're locked out.
 Also, until people complained and they were forced to implement locks, anyone working at Notion could access your data.
-My employer, the BBC, has blocked Notion as a result of these practices.
+My employer has blocked Notion as a result of these practices.

 While Obsidian is a significant improvement on Notion the following aspects bothered me: